-Your Cascade Mountain Tech sleep pad stuff sack sack allows you to stuff your sleep pad in your sack, close it up, and cinch tight, significantly reducing the space require in your bag.
+Your Cascade Mountain Tech sleep pad stuff sack allows you to stuff your sleep pad in your sack, close it up, and cinch tight, significantly reducing the space taken in your bag.

 - Replace your Cascade Mountain Tech Sleep Pad Stuff Sack only